Visit Schönbrunn Palace

 But he also brought unhappiness to the palace.
 He was desperately in love with his wife Sisi, who was famed for her beauty, but it appears to have been unrequited love.
 She was miserable and spent as much time away as possible, while he devoted himself to his work.

 Seeing the bedroom of Franz Joseph is quite a shock.
-In one corner is a tiny single iron bed where he slept alone and, next to it, a praying-stool.
+In one corner is a tiny single iron bed where he slept alone and, next to it, a praying stool.
 It’s a relatively large room but the furnishings are rather drab.
-To me it looks like the room of someone who feels that don’t deserve comfort.
+To me, it looks like the room of someone who feels that they don’t deserve comfort.

 Schonbrunn Palace, Vienna, Austria